mindis/prom2click/README.md

 # prom2click

 Prom2click is a Prometheus remote storage adapter for Clickhouse.
-This project is in very early stages, beta testers are welcome :)
+This project is in the early stages, beta testers are welcome :)

-It's in a working state and writing metrics into Clickhouse in configurable batch sizes.
+It's in a working state and writing metrics into Clickhouse in configurable batch sizes with a very small number of metrics (eg. Prometheus scraping itself).

 ```console
 prom2click  --help